Nike Baseball Camp Westmont College

 Come join the fun at the Westmont College Nike Baseball Camp.
 Gorgeous weather, superb instruction and great competition makes this a wonderful baseball camp experience.

-- Professional instruction from college coaches
+- Professional instruction from Coach Myers and college-aged instructors

 - College Level Workouts for High School Players